UCSF-CBI/c4/docs/support/index.md

 For questions and feature requests, please use one of the following channels:

 1. **Github Issue Tracker [c4-help](https://github.com/UCSF-CBI/c4-help/issues)** - A communal forum for {{ site.cluster.name }} users to post questions, issues, and feature requests.
-This tracker is visible to all C4 users and the Sysadmin team.
 This is the very best way to get help.
-Please send us your GitHub user name.
+To get access, you need an GitHub invite - please send us your GitHub user name.
 To get a GitHub account, go to <https://github.com/join>.

 2. **Mailing list [tipcc@listsrv.ucsf.edu](https://listsrv.ucsf.edu/cgi-bin/wa?A0=tipcc)** [sic!] - A communal forum where you can ask for help and discuss problems and solutions (you need to subscribe before you can post messages)